Best Contraction Timer Apps in 2026

 What is the best contraction timer app?

-Contraction Timer is the best free contraction timer for 2026.
-It features one-tap timing, AI-powered pattern analysis, the 5-1-1 hospital alert, and calming background music.
+Contraction Timer is the best free contraction timer for 2026 if you want one-tap timing, AI-powered pattern analysis, a 5-1-1 hospital alert, calming background music, offline use, and shareable logs.
 For breathing guidance during contractions, Freya is the best alternative.

 When should I start timing contractions?